top of page

 • Clear glass coating to keep the surface clean and streak-free.

-If you want a bathroom that feels elevated, seamless, and timeless, frameless is worth the upgrade.
+If you want a bathroom that feels timeless, frameless is worth the upgrade.

 If you’re doing a flip, guest bath, or need to stay on budget, a framed door in a clean finish like matte black can still look elegant with the right materials.